yuanqing/numero/README.md

 3. `x` can have trailing/leading whitespace.

-Numero is stricter than your native `parseInt` and `parseFloat` in that extraneous characters are not allowed.
+Numero is stricter than the native `parseInt` and `parseFloat` in that extraneous characters are not allowed.
 For example:

 ```js
 parseInt('42foo', 10);    // 42